Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Technical Lemmas

-To apply Theorem \ref{thm:op_norm_sum_matrices}, let the matrix $Z_i$ denote the $N \times T$ matrix where the $i$-th row of $Z_i$ is the same as the $i$-th row of $Z$, and all other rows are zero.
-Since the entry of $Z$ is uniformly bounded, there exists a constant $a_1>0$ irrelevant with $N, T$ such that
+To apply Theorem \ref{thm:op_norm_sum_matrices}, let $Z_i$ denote the $N \times T$ matrix where the $i$-th row of $Z_i$ is the $i$-th row of $Z$, and all other rows are zero.
+Since the entries of $Z$ are uniformly bounded, there exists a constant $a_1>0$, irrelevant with $N, T$, such that